 Hearing loss is often dismissed as an inconsequential part of aging.
 As a result, many people wait years to seek solutions.
 On average, it takes a person seven years to get fitted for hearing aids after noticing a hearing loss.
 Of the adults aged 20 to 69 who could benefit from wearing hearing aids, fewer than one in four have ever used them.
+Read on if you've ever asked yourself, "Do I need hearing aids?"
+If the question has crossed your mind, there's a good chance that you do.

 The earlier you can detect and treat hearing loss, the better, and getting timely treatment starts with paying attention to the signs.
 Early signs of hearing loss are often subtle, which can make them difficult to notice.
 On the other hand, you might know you’ve been having some trouble hearing, but may not think it’s serious enough to take action.